 - Change their password immediately if they know or suspect that it has been guessed, stolen, intercepted, or otherwise compromised.
-Contact the IS&T Help Desk for further guidance and assistance if this occurs.
+Contact the Service Desk for further guidance and assistance if this occurs.

 System administrators and service provides are expected to:

 - Store account passwords such that they cannot be produced on demand under any circumstances.

 - Prevent, or take steps to reduce the likelihood of, the exposure of any clear text account passwords that an MIT application, system, or other service has received for purposes of authentication.